 Community-based learning and volunteering are both valuable activities that help students connect with community partners, enhance personal skills, and support professional development.
 Through these learning initiatives, our students gain a better understanding of the challenges facing the community, enhance their ability to think critically and be self-aware, engage in problem-based learning, and explore the variety of career options available after graduation.

-Below are some resources for students, faculty and community partners.
+Below are some resources for students and faculty.

 MOS 4488 - Management and Organizational Consulting

 This course examines the role of the management consultant and how the consulting industry serves to enhance the effectiveness of the organizations it serves.
 Students engaged throughout the term with a community/business client and work on the Real-Life Consulting project.
 Not a simulation, an actual issue that the partners are seeking consulting advice on.

 MOS 3330a - Operations Management through Plant Tours